tjodalv/libscraper/README.md

 ```

 ### `customizeFilename(callback)`
-Customize filename before it is saved to disk.
+Customize filename before the file is saved to disk.
 Callback should return new filename.

 **Callback parameters**
 - `filename` (`string`) - filename that is inferred from URL.
 Base domain and http(s) protocol is ommited.
 You can further change this string or create your own custom one.